tanmoy-bhakat/Project-HawkEye/README.md

+The required Code is present in "Project HawkEye.pdf".

 📜 Guide: How to Get the Necessary Credentials
 1. 🔑 Obtain Your Telegram Bot Token
 This token is the password that allows your ESP32 to send messages as your bot..